hbg87/datacleaning/CodeBook.md

 For a detailed technical description of how each step is performed, please refer to [README.md]( https://github.com/hbg87/datacleaning/blob/master/README.md).

-# Complete list of variables of each feature vector included in the tidy data set:
+# Complete list of variables included in the tidy data set:

+* Subject
+* Activity
 * timebodyaccmeanx
 * timebodyaccmeany
 * timebodyaccmeanz